hypirion/fairbrook/doc/TUTORIAL.md

 Fairbrook is a library for doing map merges when a normal `merge` or a `merge-with` doesn't suffice.
 While the phrase *"Fine-grained map manipulation for the masses."* is the library's description, that's partly an overstatement:
 The library only covers the "merge" part of map manipulation.
-The library currently offers the following:
+For now, Fairbrook is able to do the followin:

 * Merging maps based on:
   * What key has had a "collision"